mpkelly/react-tree/README.md

 # react-tree

-A React Tree that supports drag and drop.
-I wrote this out of frustration after trying several other trees.
-In total I must have used 5-6 trees for React but none of them felt quite right: some were too buggy and others had whacky data models or didn't allow me to do X.
+A React Tree with a sensible API that supports sorting, drag & drop, keyboard navigation, cut/copy and paste.
+You can also provide a Schema to control which moves are valid.

 ### Install

 `npm i @mpkelly/react-tree`

-### Demoes
+### Demos

 - [Simple demo](https://codesandbox.io/s/fervent-wave-u7psb?file=/src/App.tsx)
 - Lazy children demo